kylrth/kylrth.github.io/content/book/planted.md

 - *How can we know that this institution (and only this institution) is the God-approved community Mason think it is?
 Many other religions inspire the same genuine feelings of faith, community, and Christ-like love, whether they believe in Jesus or not.*
 - *Isn't it possible for a church community to exist that similarly strives for the unity and inclusion of a Zion community without being factually true or inspired of God?*
 - *If the church is to be "a moral critic of society and other social institutions and an exemplar of right behavior" (p.
-142), why doesn't it seem to bring much that is unique to current moral discussions about things like racism, political polarization, or poverty?*
+142), why doesn't it bring much that is unique to current moral discussions about things like racism, political polarization, consumerism, poverty, or even more mundane things like social media or nutrition?*